starcitizen-lug/knowledge-base/wiki/Troubleshooting.md

 - Make sure DXVK is enabled in Lutris' Runner options.
 - Try changing to a different DXVK version in the Lutris settings.
 Alternate DXVKs can be quickly installed using our [LUG Helper](https://github.com/starcitizen-lug/lug-helper).
 - Nvidia users, check our [latest news](https://github.com/starcitizen-lug/knowledge-base/wiki#news) for gpu driver issues, necessary workarounds, and currently recommended runner/DXVK versions.
-- DXVK installation instructions are available on our wiki [here](Performance-Tuning#dxvk-async).

 #### Launcher freezes within a few seconds of opening
-- Try using a different runner.
-Ask on Spectrum or in our social channels which runner is currently recommended.
+- Try using a different wine runner.
-- Alternatively, you can try changing "Prefer system libraries" to ON, although this may have other side effects.
+- Alternatively, you can try changing "Prefer system libraries" to ON:
   - Right click the game -> Configure -> System options -> Prefer system libraries